-- () We will obtain an algorithm A for a Network Flow problem. - Q Given a new problem, we will rephrase this problem as a Network Flow problem. - We will then use algorithm A to solve the rephrased problem and obtain a solution. - G Finally, we build a solution for the original problem using the solution to the rephrased problem.
+- We will obtain an algorithm A for a Network Flow problem using Hill-climbing. - Q Given a new problem, we will rephrase this problem as a Network Flow problem. - We will then use algorithm A to solve the rephrased problem and obtain a solution. - Finally, we build a solution for the original problem using the solution to the rephrased problem.